 The straps are thick, padded, and sewn to help improve your back posture.
 The padding on the back is comfortable, with special air vents.

-If you’re looking for a sturdy travel backpack that will also stand up to the rigors of student life then check out the Kopek Deluxe Black Waterproof Laptop Backpack.
+If you’re looking for a sturdy and minimalist travel backpack that will also stand up to the rigors of student life then check out the Kopek Deluxe Black Waterproof Laptop Backpack.

 Hiking backpacks need a lot more bells and whistles than most everyday backpacks.
 That’s because hiking is a multi-day adventure over rough terrain.
 Even the most tranquil hiking trails need some strength and endurance.